senesis/CAMMAC/doc/source/short_cut.rst

 ----------
 If you are in the lucky case where :

-- you have access to the `ESPRI <https://en.aeris-data.fr/espri-2/>`_ platform
+- you have access to the `ESPRI`_ platform
-- that platform still hosts user 'ssenesi'
+- that platform still hosts  directory '/data/ssenesi/CAMMAC'
 - you have a simple need for a change map

 you can create a map of the change in variable ``mrro`` for season